RDFLib/prez/README.md

 - `3.2.4`
 - `latest`

 New commits to the `main` branch creates a rolling dev image with the `dev` tag.
 The dev builds will also include a tag in the form of major.minor.{patch+1}-dev.{commits-since-last-release}.{short-commit-sha}.
-This conforms to semantic versioning and will be recognised by orchestration systems to perform automatic releases.
+This conforms to semantic versioning and will be recognized by orchestration systems to perform automatic releases.

 For example, if the latest release is 3.2.4 and there has been 7 new commits since the release and the short commit SHA is fc82562, then the container image tag will be: